-Born and raised 15 years in Istanbul, Turkey, Petek Altuğ has always had a heart to serve people across the nations.
-Following her transition to the U.S. for her final years of high school, Petek attended Wellesley College, majoring in Sociology prior to serving seven years with InterVarsity Christian Fellowship, through which she encountered ChildVoice during their summer global projects to Uganda.
+Born and raised in Istanbul, Turkey, Petek Altuğ has always had a heart to serve people across the nations.
+Following her transition to the U.S. for her final years of high school, Petek attended Wellesley College,receiving her B.A. in Sociology prior to serving several years with InterVarsity Christian Fellowship, through which she encountered ChildVoice during their summer global projects to Uganda.
 Petek fell in love with Uganda and ChildVoice during those three summers and decided to move there and work full-time with our Lukome Center from July 2015-July2016.
-She has now returned for further graduate studies and continuing work with CVI in the U.S. office.
+She has now returned for further graduate studies and is continuing work with ChildVoice in the U.S. office.

-Petek's current focus is on finalizing the development of the Bridges Out of Poverty curriculum for the Ugandan context and facilitating the monitoring and evaluation of our program to help empower our students' transformations to their utmost potential.
+Petek serves as the Monitoring and Evaluation Coordinator.
+In addition to facilitating a robust M&E of our program to help empower our students' transformations to their utmost potential, she is developing the Bridges Out of Poverty curriculum for the Ugandan context.
 Apart from her love for the girls and children who bring her much joy at CVI, Petek enjoys dancing, playing basketball, cooking with fresh ingredients, and soaking up beautiful sunrises and sunsets over any body of water (or African plain).

 Pat has a Bachelor of Fine Arts degree in Photography from Arizona State University, which morphed into an early career in photojournalism, working for newspapers and magazines in Arizona, Colorado, Mississippi, and eventually New Hampshire.
 Pat is now the Communications and Marketing Coordinator for ChildVoice, where she loves telling the stories of girls from the Lukome Center who have had their lives transformed from the point of despair to a place of hope and excitement for the future.
 When she’s not sitting in front of a computer, Pat is usually gardening, creating handcrafted jewelry, or photographing the alligators (from a respectful distance) in the lake at her and her husband’s winter home in Florida.